rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 ## MIMI Required and Recommended media types

-As the MIMI Content container is just a container, the plain text or rich text messages sent inside, and any image or other formats needs t
+As the MIMI Content container is just a container, the plain text or rich text messages sent inside, and any image or other formats needs to be specified.
 Clients compliant with MIMI MUST be able to receive the following media types:

-* application/mimi-content -- the MIMI Content container format (described in this document)
+* application/mimi-content — the MIMI Content container format (described in this document)
 * text/plain;charset=utf-8
-* text/markdown;variant=GFM -- Github Flavored Markdown [@!GFM])
+* text/markdown;variant=GFM — Github Flavored Markdown [@!GFM])
 * message/external-body [@!RFC4483]

 Note that it is acceptable to render the contents of a received markdown